Ming Z. Fan

 Current studies in progress include:

-- "Efficacy of Exogenous Alkaline Phosphatases to Improve Growth Performances in Pigs" supported by Ontario Pork (2018 - 2021).
+- "Efficacy of Exogenous Alkaline Phosphatases to Improve Growth Performances in Pigs" supported by Ontario Pork and NSERC-CRD (2018 - 2022).

 - "Biological Roles and Efficacy of Alkaline Phosphatases for Improving Gut Health, Growth Performance, Physiological Endpoints and Gut Microbiome in the Weanling Pig" supported by the Agriculture and Agri-Food Canada (AAFC) Swine Innovation Porc (SIP) Swine Cluster Program (2018 - 2022).